 Ask for Help

 Chances are, there are people around you fighting depression right now.
 For many, it’s a solitary war of emotions we go through alone.
 It doesn’t have to be like that.
 If you are feeling depressed, ask for help.
 Whether it’s help from a friend or a medical professional, you should recognize that you need support and connection.
-Talk to people who love you, and if you are having a hard time doing that, ask for medical help to explore traditional treatments.
+Talk to people who love you, and if you are having difficulty doing that, ask for medical help to explore traditional treatments.
 With time, you can learn to spot depression triggers and get the right treatments to protect your mind and mental health better.